Vidushi141/sweproject/README.md

 # RES

-A Simple Demo Resturant Management System Project in PHP
+A Dine in Resturant Management System Project in PHP

-A pure custom PHP Project.
-Build for reference!